Jesmond Park Academy: Heaton Grammar and Heaton High Schools

-The buildings on Newton Road were opened by King George V in 1928 after opening the Tyne Bridge.
+Government approval to build a secondary school in Heaton was given by the Board of Education in February 1924.
+The buildings on Newton Road were opened formally by Viscount Grey of Fallodon on 18 September 1928, although teaching had begun on 5 September.
+King George V and Queen Mary then paid a ceremonial visit to the school on 10 October, before opening the Tyne Bridge.
 The school building was symmetrical; everything found on one side of the school was mirrored on the opposite side.
-The western side of the building was Heaton Grammar School for boys with an entrance on Jesmond Park West and the eastern side of the building was Heaton High School for girls, again with a separate entrance on Newton Road.
+The western side of the building was Heaton Secondary School for Boys, with an entrance on Jesmond Park West, whilst the eastern side of the building was Heaton Secondary School for Girls, with a separate entrance on Newton Road.
+Another royal visit, by King George VI and Queen Elizabeth, took place on 7 April 1943.
+On 1 April 1945, the names of the schools were changed to Heaton Grammar School and Heaton High School respectively.

+In 1958, Harry Askew became the second headmaster of the grammar school, which merged with the high school in September 1967 to become the comprehensive Heaton School.
+Askew remained head teacher until July 1979.

 Manor Park Technical Grammar School

-Across on Benton Road was Manor Park Technical Grammar School opened in 1960, following the Tripartite System of Grammar, Technical Grammar, and Secondary Modern schooling in England.
-This school, completely separate from Heaton Grammar and High Schools was initially on the Benton Road site only (1960-1966) then from 1967 expanded to encompass two sites itself.
+Following the Tripartite System of state-funded secondary education, Manor Park Technical Grammar School (or Manor Park Technical School) opened on Benton Road in 1960, replacing Middle Street Commercial School for Boys in Walker and Heaton Technical School.
+The new school, completely separate from Heaton Grammar and High Schools was initially on the Benton Road site only (1960-1966) then from 1967 expanded to encompass two sites itself.
 The lower site, which was on Addycombe Terrace, is now the Heaton Centre (for adult education) and Heaton Community Centre.

 Heaton Manor School

-Newcastle City Council's budget cuts meant that schools with low numbers had to be closed and it was decided to merge Heaton Secondary School with Manor Park School, in 1983, to form a new school: Heaton Manor School.
+Newcastle City Council's budget cuts meant that schools with low numbers had to be closed, leading to the merger of Heaton and Manor Park schools to form Heaton Manor School in 1983.

 Originally, the sixth form (Years 12 and 13) were going to be housed on the former Manor Park site, but this was not possible due to the nature of the buildings.